-Many people feel they can better relate in a gender-specific addiction treatment program.
+Many people feel they can better relate to a gender-specific addiction treatment program.
 Some individuals prefer LGBTQ-friendly treatment options that recognize and address the specific challenges these community members often face in recovery.

-A mental illness can make a person more vulnerable to substance abuse.
-Substance abuse can also make the symptoms of a mental illness worse.
-Individuals who have a dual diagnosis of both a mental health disorder and substance use disorder need specially designed treatment plans that integrates treatment for both disorders.
+Mental illness can make a person more vulnerable to substance abuse.
+Substance abuse can also make the symptoms of mental illness worse.
+Individuals who have a dual diagnosis of both a mental health disorder and substance use disorder need specially designed treatment plans that integrate treatment for both disorders.
 Many Wisconsin addiction treatment centers provide treatment for co-occurring disorders.

 Wisconsin Addiction Treatment Therapies